 Chris Maddocks is very active in the dementia community.
-During Pride Month, Chris talks about the challenges specific to her sexuality, as well as the experiences of other LGBT+ people affected by dementia.
+During Pride Month, Chris talks about the challenges specific to her sexuality, as well as the experiences of other LGBTQ+ people affected by dementia.

 I’m Chris Maddocks.
 I’m 65 years old.
 I live in Eastbourne.
 I’m a retired police officer.
 I enjoy beach fishing, even though I don’t catch much, I’ve recently taken up online art classes, and I love to potter in my garden.
 What else can I tell you about me?